fabric8-analytics/fabric8-analytics-api-gateway/README.md

 ## Usage

-export your Openshiftio token to env variable OSIO_TOKEN.
+export your Openshiftio token to environment variable OSIO_TOKEN.

 The only difference between call to actual service and the proxy call,